- Content Types

 Step 1: Extract

-Though the goal of ETL is producing succinct business intelligence, the extraction phase is anything but concise.
-Raw data measured in megabytes (or more) must be mined from an array of sources, including:
+The goal of ETL is producing cleansed, accessible data that can be used for analytics or business operations.
+Raw data must be extracted from an array of sources, including:

 - Existing databases